fossasia/susi_server/docs/installation_docker.md

 	sudo apt-get install docker-engine
 	```

-14. Once docker is installed, we start our loklak-server by entering:
+14. Once docker is installed, we start our Susi-server by entering:
 	```
-	sudo docker pull mariobehling/loklak
+	sudo docker pull mariobehling/Susi
-	sudo docker run -d -p 80:80 -p 443:443 mariobehling/loklak:latest
+	sudo docker run -d -p 80:80 -p 443:443 mariobehling/Susi:latest
 	```

-15. Check if Loklak is running on your server, by going to your public DNS, e.g.: ```ec2-54-169-103-75.ap-southeast-1.compute.amazonaws.com```.
+15. Check if Susi is running on your server, by going to your public DNS, e.g.: ```ec2-54-169-103-75.ap-southeast-1.compute.amazonaws.com```.

-## Installing loklak on Google Cloud with Docker
+## Installing Susi on Google Cloud with Docker

 1. Go to [Google Cloud Free Trial](https://cloud.google.com/free-trial/) and sign up.
 You will get 300 dollars credit for 3 months.